-Occasionally in an injury claim, the "other side" -- whether it's an adjuster or an attorney, or the at-fault party him or herself -- will tell you "the law" says that you are liable for the accident.
+Occasionally in an injury claim, the "other side"—whether it's an insurance adjuster, an attorney, or the person who caused the accident—will tell you "the law" says that you're liable for the accident.
 Most of these people, adjusters especially, are talking through their hats.

-For example, a traffic law may state that the driver to the right has the right-of-way at a four-way stop intersection, but that doesn't determine whether you got to the intersection first and had the right to go through the intersection before the other car, or whether the other car was careless in failing to stop at the stop sign.
+For example, a traffic law might state that the driver to the right has the right-of-way at a four-way stop intersection.
+But that doesn't determine whether you got to the intersection first, giving you the right to go through before the other vehicle, or whether the other driver was careless and failed to stop at the stop sign.

-Remember using a police report in an injury claim can be helpful, but the report is not the final word on liability.
+A police accident report in an injury claim is often a point of focus for what it says about what caused the event in question.
+The police report can be helpful, but it isn't the final word on liability.
 Especially in traffic accident cases, an adjuster will sometimes argue that nothing in the police report confirms your description of how the accident happened.

-An attack on the legal value of a police report may or may not immediately get the claims adjuster to back off relying on the report in your settlement negotiations.
-But it will at least let the adjuster know that you know the police report is of limited help should your claim eventually wind up in court.
+An attack on the legal value of a police report might or might not immediately get the claims adjuster to rethink their reliance on the report in your settlement negotiations.
+But it will at least let the adjuster know that you know the police report won't help much should your claim eventually wind up in court.

 An adjuster who knows you won't drop your claim just because of a bad police report will probably get back to bargaining with you.
 But you may have to lower your demand somewhat because of the report—even if you think it's wrong.
 It's strong evidence in favor of the insurance company.

 It's important not to let an insurance adjuster intimidate you into giving up.
 When you've been injured in an accident, you have certain rights.
 That includes getting a fair settlement when someone else's actions caused your injuries.

 When you're facing an obstinate insurance adjuster, don't be afraid to stand your ground.
 And consider that it might be time to consult an attorney.

 This article is based on How to Win Your Personal Injury Claim by attorney Joseph Matthews (Nolo).